claudaff/generative-ai-mapmaking/README.md

 Therefore:

-- target is a folder containing raster map tiles (in .png format) of size 512 x 512 pixels
+- target is a folder containing raster map tiles (in .png format) of size 512 x 512 pixels.
-- source is a folder containing the corresponding vector map tiles (in .png format) of size 512 x 512 pixels
+- source is a folder containing the corresponding vector data in the form of vector map images (in .png format) of size 512 x 512 pixels.
+This folder thus contains the input conditioning images with which Stable Diffusion will be controlled.
-- prompt is a .json file that links each source .png to the corresponding target .png and corresponding prompt
+- prompt is a .json file linking each image from target and source to a text prompt.

 The contents of target, source and prompt.json should look as follows: